Pennsylvania liquor license and insurance requirements

 In addition, you must provide the following for the premises to be licensed:

-• Current property owner/lessor name, address, and contact information, including the phone number of the premises to be licensed.
+• Property information: Current property owner/lessor name, address and contact information, including the phone number of the premises to be licensed.

-• Documentation to verify the corporate/business structure of the property landlord.
+• Business structure: Documentation to verify the corporate/business structure of the property landlord.

-• A copy of a manager’s contract or agreement (if applicable).
+• Manager’s contract: A copy of the manager’s contract or agreement, if there is one.

-• An Individual Financial Disclosure Affidavit (PLCB-1842) for each individual applicant, corporation, limited liability company (LLC), partnership, or club must be prepared.
-You may hold the completion of this affidavit until the time of the interview so the licensing analyst can assist.
+• Financial disclosure: An Individual Financial Disclosure Affidavit (PLCB-1842) for each applicant, corporation, limited liability company (LLC), partnership, or club must be prepared.

-• Copies of bank statement(s), checking accounts, etc., for the last six months.
+• Bank statements: Copies of bank statement(s), checking accounts, etc., for the last six months.

 This may seem like a lot — and it is.
-To expedite the application process, it's best to gather all the documentation you need before applying.
+To expedite the application process, gathering all the documentation you need before applying is best.

-Additionally, your establishment must meet specific requirements depending on the type of license you’re after:
+Your establishment must meet specific requirements depending on the type of license you’re after.

-• Must have seating and food for at least 30 patrons.
+• Seating and food for at least 30 patrons.

 • Seating may not be stacked.

-• Must have dishes and silverware to accommodate at least 30 patrons.
+• Dishes and silverware to accommodate at least 30 patrons.

-• Health License Requirements: Must have a current and valid health license issued by your governing municipal authority.
+• Current and valid health license issued by your governing municipal authority.

 Yes, there are three types of transfers the PLCB allows: